The-Gokul-Kishore/Bytes-Financial-Chatbot/README.md

 # Bytes – DTCC AI Hackathon 2025 Submission

 An AI-powered financial insight assistant that enables users to query PDFs (like annual reports) using natural language.
-Built using LangChain, PGVector, FastAPI, and Python agents, Bytes extracts tables, text, and embedded visuals from PDFs and responds with structured, explainable answers.
+Built using LangChain,PydanticAI, PGVector, FastAPI, and Python agents, Bytes extracts tables, text, and embedded visuals from PDFs and responds with structured, explainable answers.

 ---